PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 # Completed tasks

+- DONE: prison commands if using ; for multi-commands, and if a space follows ; then it's not working.

+- DONE: The command `/rankupmax` needs to be fixed - redonthehead
+  - DONE: `/rankupmax`, or `/rankupmax default` is fine, but replaced getting the next rank with the new code so it works better.
+  - DONE: `/rankupmax prestiges` is the same as `/prestige` and `/rankup prestiges`.
+Change so it will go through the default ladder, then prestige, then repeat if enough money.

+- NOT AN ISSUE: In the GUI menu, the config setting: Enchantment_effect_current_rank is off by 1.
+If D rank it shows E being unlocked. - CITYJD
+  - Looking at the code where this is used (player ranks and prestiges), the intention of this setting is to highlight the player's next rank.
+So the settings name is wrong...
+It should be `Enchantment_effect_next_rank: true`
+  - Locate docs that covers this topic and make a note explaing what this is for and why the settings name is wrong.

+- DONE: Add `*all*` to `/mines set notification` - CITYJD
+ - Fixed a few other commands too to provide applying the command to all mines.

+- DONE: Force sellall before prestiges - kikiisyourfriend

+- DONE: Auto-Forced-Rankups and prestiges when the player has enough money.
+Kikiisyourfriend
+ - a new autoFeatures entry

+- DONE: Enable Access to prior mines - kikiisyourfriend
+ - disable to prevent going back to prior rank mines.
+ - See `prison-mines.access-to-prior-mines` in config.yml

+- DONE: prison_rank__linked_mines_rankname prison_r_lm_rankname provide a placeholder for the mine's tags.
+B0mer

+- DONE: Mines tp: option to list all available mines per rank?
+Thaysa

+- DONE: Option to skip applying the rank cost multiplier to a specific ladder.

 .
 DONE: Use of placeholders in gui mines is not working correctly - PassBl
  - Trying to use: - '&7Test Cost P1:  &3%prison_rank__player_cost_formatted_p1%'